arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 (Pause a minute to reflect again on the modular design of Emacs: Tree Sitter has been conceived in 2018, independently from Emacs and when Emacs was already 34.
-What we are really doing here is connecting some prehistoric Emacs machinery with Tree-sitter, branch new kid on the block.
+What we are really doing here is connecting some prehistoric Emacs machinery with Tree-sitter, the brand new kid on the block.
 There must be some deep beauty in the Emacs design if this works without any gimmick).